jwood74/jaxlab/README.md

 ## About

-JaxLabs is inspired by sites like Neal.Fun, offering a curated collection of interactive tools and visualisations.
+JaxLab is inspired by sites like Neal.Fun, offering a curated collection of interactive tools and visualisations.
 Each tool is designed to make learning and exploring complex topics enjoyable and accessible.

 ## Project Structure